 We are a robustly Christian learning community committed to whole-person, interdisciplinary training that transforms.
 We are known as a graduate school and seminary, but many of our courses are also open to the community for graduate credit or for audit.
 We invite you to listen, learn, and respond with us to a world in profound need of people who are courageous, embodied, and spiritually-rooted.
-Our fall term begins on April 26, 2021 and all courses are being held online.
+Our winter term begins on April 26, 2021 and all courses are being held online.
 We encourage you to apply.
 All are welcome.
 Browse our complete list of courses.